waggle-sensor/summer2020/liu/doc/MQ-ROS-Report.md

-## An Introduction to Messaging Queuing Mechanisms and Robot Operating Systems
+## An Introduction to Messaging Queuing Mechanisms in Robot Operating Systems

 ### Message Queuing Mechanisms